PWA for WordPress: Setup Progressive Web Application Easily

-To activate pre-caching, go the PWA plugin settings and click on PreCaching settings.
-Here select automatic, enter the post count (a good number will be 10) and click on the save button.
+To activate pre-caching, go to the PWA plugin settings and click on PreCaching settings.
+Here select automatic, enter the post count (a good number will be 10), and click on the Save button.

 You should also clear your cache after activating the plugin so it can take effect quickly for new visitors.

 You can add push notifications in your PWA using Google’s firebase.